 No place is more important than your home, which is why HomeAdvisor connects homeowners with local pros to transform their houses into homes they love.
 To help homeowners prepare for their next project, HomeAdvisor provides readers with accurate cost data and follows strict editorial guidelines.
 After a project is complete, we survey real customers about the costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.

-With routine upkeep, you can count on an electric fence to last 20 years or more.
-Livestock learn to avoid the shock quickly, but harsh weather, predator activity, and neglected maintenance can shorten that lifespan.
-Inspect posts, wires, and chargers regularly and promptly address any necessary repairs to maintain your fence in optimal condition.
+An electric fence lasts 20 years or more.
+Livestock learn to avoid the shock quickly, but harsh weather, predator activity, and falling behind on maintenance can all shorten that lifespan.
+Inspect the posts, wires, and chargers regularly and promptly address any necessary repairs to keep your fence in optimal condition.

 Yes—if you need a quick, budget-friendly barrier, an electric fence is often worth the investment.
 Electric fences use fewer materials than wood or chain link, go up faster, and are easy to expand.
 Just remember: the system depends on steady power and regular checks, so factor those ongoing costs into your decision.